Water Restrictions

 Rainwater Harvesting

-North American tap water has, on average, 18 to 41 mg of salts per liter.
-Because salinity levels are higher in this portion of the state and because the region has quite a lot of clay soils, which hold salt better, gardeners should aim to use rainwater whenever possible and choose those plants that are more resistant to salt.
+On average, North American tap water has 18 to 41 mg of salts per liter.
+Because salinity levels are higher in this portion of the state and the region has more clay soils, which hold salt better, gardeners should aim to use rainwater whenever possible and choose plants that are more resistant to salt.
 Rainwater harvesting and the use of more salt-tolerant plants are two methods for becoming a successful gardener in Pantego.
 Scroll down to view plants that do well in Pantego or download our Gardener's Guide (PDF).

 Rainwater harvesting is an innovative approach to capturing free water that is free of salts and other minerals that can harm root growth.
 As rainwater percolates into the soil, it forces salts down and away from root zones, allowing roots to grow better and making plants more drought-tolerant.
 A house with a 1,000-square-foot roof could "harvest" 600 gallons of rainwater from a one-inch rainfall.

-By capturing, diverting, and storing rainwater for later use in the home landscape saves you money by reducing your water bills, reduces demand on the municipal water supply, makes efficient use of a valuable resource, and reduces flooding, erosion, and contamination of surface water with sediments, fertilizers and pesticides in rainfall run-off.
+Capturing, diverting, and storing rainwater for later use in the home landscape saves you money by reducing your water bills, reducing demand on the municipal water supply, making efficient use of a valuable resource, and reducing flooding, erosion, and contamination of surface water with sediments, fertilizers, and pesticides in rainfall run-off.

 Helpful Links